-- 1. The maximum course load is 8.5 credits per semester. - 2.
-Ninth and tenth grade students are encouraged to carry 7.5 academic credits per semester but are required to take a minimum of 6.5 academic credits each semester. - 3.
-Eleventh and twelfth grade students are encouraged to take 5.5 academic credits per semester. - 4.
-Transfer students must assume the requirements at Southeast Polk High School, effective at the time of their transfer. - 5.
+- 1. Tenth grade students are encouraged to carry 7.5 academic credits per semester but are required to take a minimum of 6.5 academic credits each semester. - 2.
+Eleventh and twelfth grade students are encouraged to take 5.5 academic credits per semester but are required to take a minimum of 4 academic credits each semester. - 3.
+Transfer students must assume the requirements at Southeast Polk High School, effective at the time of their transfer. - 4.
 The high school principal and the superintendent of schools must evaluate all exceptional or unusual circumstances concerning graduation.